Sequential quantum processes with group symmetries: Main results

 where $\rho_i$ for $i\in [2n]$ are unitary representations of the compact group $G$.
 The $G$-covariance~\eqref{eq:g_covariance} corresponds to the $G$-covariance of the corresponding quantum channel $\Psi$ given by

 where $\rho(g) \defeq \bigotimes_{i=1}^{n} \rho_{2i-1}(g)$ and $\overline{\sigma}(g) \defeq \bigotimes_{j=1}^{n} \overline{\rho}_{2j}(g)$.
 Since the $(G\times H)$-covariance with the representations

 is equivalent to the $(G\times H)$-invariance~\eqref{eq:gh_symmetry}, the $G$-covariant quantum comb can be considered as a generalization of the $(G\times H)$-invariant quantum comb.
-The $G$-covariant quantum comb is also implemented in a streaming manner using the CG transforms and isometry operators on the multiplicity spaces, as shown in the SM~\cite{supple}.
+The $G$-covariant quantum comb is also implemented in a streaming manner using the CG transforms and isometry operators on the multiplicity spaces, as shown below.